hashicorp/vagrant/docs/vagrantfile.md

 ## config.puppet

-Vagrant can use [Puppet](http://www.puppetlabs.com/puppet) to provision virtual environments.
-This is a built-in provisioners which includes its own configuration.
+Vagrant can use [stand-alone Puppet](http://www.puppetlabs.com/puppet) to provision virtual environments.
+This is a built-in provisioner which includes its own configuration.

 The settings below only have an effect if Puppet is used as the provisioner.
 Puppet provisioning can be enabled by setting `provisioner` to `:puppet`.